adamdecaf/fed/client/docs/FEDApi.md

 > Ping(ctx, )

+Ping FED

-Ping the FED service to check if running
+Check the service to check if running

 ### Required Parameters